ananya-web26/TaskManager/README.md

 # TaskManager
-To-do list built using HTML, CSS and JS
+TaskManager built using HTML, CSS and JS